gamedevware/charon/docs/unity/overview.rst

 Data-Driven Design Principles
 -----------------------------

-Data-driven design emphasizes the control of gameplay through data, rather than source code/blueprints, with game mechanics and processes determined by structured data files.
+Data-driven design emphasizes controlling gameplay through data rather than source code or blueprints.
+Game mechanics and processes are determined by structured data files.
-For instance, rather than embedding damage calculations directly in the game's source code, these are defined by data specifying weapon effects and the rules for their application.
+For example, instead of embedding damage calculations directly in the game's source code, these are defined by data specifying weapon effects and the rules for their application.
-Or for example, mission progression is not hardcoded; it's outlined in editable text files, making these aspects of game design highly flexible.
+Similarly, mission progression is not hardcoded; it is outlined in editable text files, making these aspects of game design highly flexible.
 This approach not only facilitates quick adjustments during development but also simplifies adding modding support post-release.

   - `Modify Everything!
-Data-Driven Dynamic Gameplay Effects on 'For Honor' (Video) <https://www.gdcvault.com/play/1024050/Modify-Everything-Data-Driven-Dynamic>`_
+Data-Driven Dynamic Gameplay Effects in 'For Honor' (Video) <https://www.gdcvault.com/play/1024050/Modify-Everything-Data-Driven-Dynamic>`_
   - `Data-driven Design in Unreal (Article) <https://benui.ca/unreal/data-driven-design/>`_